championing the brave new world

 Significantly, ‘Burning Chrome’ was also the first allegorical Gibson short story to anticipate the consensual hallucination of CGI enhanced film art to prevent future film set disasters after 1982.
 For part of the story’s action took place in a colourful and animated internet cyberspace matrix which was ‘…an abstract representation of the relationships between data systems…(filled with)…bright geometries representing the corporate data…towers and fields (which were) ranged in the colorless nonspace of the simulation matrix, the electronic consensus-hallucination that facilitates the handling and exchange of massive quantities of data’ (Burning Chrome, pp.180-1).
 This implicit commitment to CGI enhancement began on the first page of the story, when ‘…a silver tide of phosphenes boiled across (Automatic Jack’s) field of vision as the matrix began to unfold in (his) head, a 3-D chessboard, infinite and perfectly transparent’ (Burning Chrome, p.
 179).
 Curiously, this implicit interest in developing CGI to prevent film set disasters was presciently anticipated by the fact that it took seven minutes and twenty-four seconds to burn through the Intrusion Countermeasures Electronics (ICE) security protecting the database of Chrome at the end of the story, for 7:24 already implied the post-TZ disaster hope of Gibson that film art would leave behind the 723 disaster with the help of CGI.
 But not without a fight, as the beautiful and beguiling Rikki dumped both Bobby and Jack and fled to Chiba City in Japan at the end of the story, an abandonment that presciently foretold the abandonment of the Temple Theatre audiences outraged by the TZ disaster and the digitally enhanced battle to bring them back.

 Thus, it was fitting that the year of the publication of ‘Burning Chrome’ was the year of the release of the twilit and allegorical Nicholas Meyer film, STAR TREK II: THE WRATH OF KHAN (1982)-which exuberantly and literally celebrated the arrival of the brave new world of CGI enhanced film art with the creation of the CGI lunar world of Genesis-and the first feature length and allegorical CGI enhanced Steven Lisberger film, TRON (1982).
 Alas, 1982 was also the year of the TZ disaster, which took place only weeks after the release of TRON and the publication of ‘Burning Chrome’ in OMNI magazine in July of 1982.
 A shocking and fatal disaster that touched off the dread allegorical Zone Wars and increased interest in CGI enhancement so as to prevent more fatal disasters on film sets.
+Just as upsetting for True Fans such as myself, Lucas announced soon after the TZ disaster that he was still going to work with Kennedy, Marshall and Spielberg on a sequel to RAIDERS OF THE LOST ARK, enraging fans even more and turning them against Lucas.

 ‘He’d operated on an almost permanent adrenaline high,